This chapter includes the following sections:

 weblogic.jar is loaded (when the server starts).
 Therefore, you do not need to add this JDBC driver to your

-If you plan to use a different version of any of the drivers installed with WebLogic Server, you can replace the driver file in
+CLASSPATH.
+If you plan to use a different version of any of the drivers installed with WebLogic Server, see Adding or Updating JDBC Drivers.

 Copies of the MySQL and Oracle Thin drivers installed with WebLogic Server and other supporting files are installed in